IngoScholtes/kdd2018-tutorial/docs/setup.md

 Sessions 1 and 2 will introduce [pathpy](http://www.pathpy.net), an OpenSource `python` package providing higher-order network analysis and visualisation tools for sequence, path, and temporal network data.

+Sessions 3 will introduce [HON](http://www.higherordernetwork.com), an OpenSource `python` package extracting variable orders of dependencies from sequential data, and building a higher-order network from the dependency rules; [HONVis](http://www.higherordernetwork.com/visualization/), an interactive software package that facilitates exploration of higher-order networks.

 Sessions 4 and 5 will introduce [InfoMap](http://www.mapequation.org), an OpenSource package that can be used to reveal overlapping modular patterns in higher-order network flows through complex systems.
 In the following, we explain how you can set up these two packages:

 ## Setting up pathpy